awslabs/aws-deployment-framework/docs/multi-organization-guide.md

 The development flow is as follows:
 1. Development work for any landing zone feature always starts in the "dev" AWS Organization.
 The ADF repository `aws-deployment-framework-bootstrap` and `aws-deployment-framework-pipelines` are also considered a landing zone feature.
 The "dev" AWS Organization is exclusively reserved for the landing zone development team.
 End-users do not have access to the "dev" AWS Organization.
 2. Once the code under development is stable and underwent successful unit and basic integration tests, it is moved from the "dev" AWS Organization to the "int" AWS Organization.
 The process of propagating code from one AWS Organization to another is described in the [Propagating Code Changes Between ADF Installations section](#Propagating-Code-Changes-Between-ADF-Installations).
 3. The "int" AWS Organization is used for final integration testing and verification.
 The "int" AWS Organization is exclusively reserved for the landing zone development team.
-No end-user has access to the "int" AWS Organization.
+End-users do not have access to the "int" AWS Organization.
 4. Once all tests passed successfully, the code is moved from the "int" AWS Organization to the "prod" AWS Organization.
 5. Assuming that the propagation and the deployment in the "prod" AWS Organization was successful, the code is now fully deployed in the "prod" AWS Organization and is available to the end-users.

 The benefits of such a setup is that an Enterprise can apply the same common `Software Development Lifecycle` to typical "one-off" landing zone services that are hard to test in a single-organization setup.
-It provides the enterprise's 'Cloud Center of Excellence' (landing zone team) a controlled process to develop, test and validate changes to wide reaching mission-critical services, including but not limited to:
+It provides the enterprise's 'Cloud Center of Excellence' (landing zone team) a controlled process to develop, test, and validate changes to wide reaching mission-critical services, including but not limited to:
 - Service Control Policies changes.
 - Identity Center and IAM based Access Management Configuration changes.